There are no two ways about it; babies are dumb.

 2) Attach corner guards to sharp furniture.

 They will be distracted for at least five minutes whilst they pick them off leaving sticky marks or tearing the veneer off of your furniture.

 3) If something is light enough to be dragged and used to get a leg up then take it out of the room.

 So stools, chairs, cushions, toys big enough to stand on, dogs.

 4) Maybe just get rid of your furniture and sit on cushions the floor.

-Pinterest and are going 'Moroccan inspired'.
+Pretend that you saw it on Pinterest and are going ‘Moroccan inspired’.
 It will essentially make your house like a huge soft play except with nicer tea and less germs.